 Palliative care specialists provide both physical and emotional support.
-For physical symptoms like pain, nausea, fatigue and lack of appetite, our doctors may recommend a combination of medication, physical therapy, heat or cold, massage or dietary counseling for relief.
+For physical symptoms like pain, nausea, fatigue and lack of appetite, our clinicians may recommend a combination of medication, therapies, community resources or counseling for relief.

-- Co-management of your care with your doctor or specialist
+- Partnering with your doctor or specialist

 - Guidance with difficult treatment choices